-The WAN Setup options let you configure a DMZ (De-Militarized Zone) server, change the Maximum Transmit Unit (MTU) size, and enable the wireless router to respond to a ping on the WAN port.
-From the main menu of the browser interface, under Advanced, click WAN Setup to view the WAN Setup menu.
+The WAN Setup options let you configure a DMZ (demilitarized zone) server, change the Maximum Transmit Unit (MTU) size, and enable the wireless router to respond to a ping on the WAN (Internet) port.
+From the main menu of the browser interface, under Advanced, click WAN Setup to view the WAN Setup screen.